-- Identity Provider (IDP) authenticates a subject and provides security assertion to service provider. - Service Provider (SP) provides access to the resource for a client.
+- The Identity Provider (IDP) authenticates a subject and provides security assertion to the Service Provider. - The Service Provider (SP) provides access to the resource for a client.
 MarkLogic Server is a Service Provider.

 MarkLogic Server sends a redirect to the resource.
 The client requests the resource again with a security context.
 MarkLogic Server then authenticates the user using the information from the authentication request to grant the user access to the requested resource.